tethig/turbo-spoon/Installing Python.md

 conda info --envs
 ```

-* To remove an environment (e.g., phipy) and all its packages:
+* To remove an environment and all its packages:
 ```
-conda remove --name phipy --all
+conda remove --name <env-name> --all
 ```

 * You can't change environment names (for good reasons), but you can clone them:
 ```
-conda create --name ben --clone phipy
+conda create --name <env-name-1> --clone <env-name-2>
 ```
 (then delete the old one).